DynamicalSystemsGroup/bdp-lib/docs/index.md

 ## Why bdp-lib?

+- **Standardization**: The json schema provides a standardized way to define a block diagram
 - **Interoperability**: The protocol can be used to communicate through different clients that may enhance the base schema or use it as-is
+- **Open Source Software Implementations**: The bdp-lib has open source software implementations which handle a variety of use cases

 ## Functional Requirements